 Monogamy is not a restriction placed on desire.
 It is a structure chosen for what it makes possible.

-The case for monogamy does not depend on theology or social convention.
-It begins with objective reality: trust is built from repeated evidence, and betrayal destroys that evidence faster than almost anything else.
-The golden rule makes the standard reciprocal.
+Trust lives or dies by the terms people are actually living under.
+Betrayal destroys trust quickly because it reveals that one person was making decisions inside a reality the other person was not allowed to see.
+Role reversal makes the standard reciprocal.
 If you would not want someone to let you build a life on false terms, then you owe your partner the same honesty, clarity, and fidelity you would expect if the roles were reversed.

 This chapter defends monogamy as the default structure for a lifelong intimate partnership because exclusive commitment creates unusually clear conditions for trust, stability, and depth.
 If someone claims a different arrangement can be lived with equal honesty, the burden is not to make it sound liberating.
 The burden is to show that everyone involved has full knowledge, genuine consent, equal dignity, stable expectations, and consequences they would accept under role reversal.
 Without that, the alternative is not a different ethic.
 It is a failure of the same one.